 Veronica C. Ortiz (she/her/ella) received her BA in Psychology from Rutgers University and her MA in Professional Counseling from Seton Hall University.
 She is a certified School Counselor and a Licensed Professional Counselor.
 Veronica has over 10+ year of bilingual (English/Spanish) experience working with children, adolescents, and families in schools and community settings.
 She began her time at Imagine as a volunteer facilitator prior to her employment as Program Associate then moving to a Program Manager role.
 Her most recent role at Imagine is Training and Education Director.
 She is passionate about helping to empower communities by providing education and support.

 Valerie Stierhoff has her Bachelor’s Degree in Behavioral Science from Drew University and her certification in early childhood and elementary education.
 She began as a facilitator and office volunteer at Imagine in 2014, and joined the staff as Office Manager in 2017.
 She is currently Imagine’s Manager of Special Projects.
 She’s pleased to support the Imagine staff as they work to help grieving children and their families.
-Val is a mother of three, and she and her family live in Westfield.
+Val is a mother of three and enjoys spending time with her family, reading and traveling.